ttu/json-flatfile-datastore/README.md

 Simple flat file JSON datastore.

-* No relations.
-No indexes.
-No bells.
-No whistles.
-Just basics.
+* Small API with basic functionality that is needed for handling data.
 * Works with dynamic and typed data.
 * Synchronous and asynchronous methods.
 * Data is stored in a JSON file.
+  * Easy to initialize.
-It is easy to initialize and easy to edit.
+  * Easy to edit.
 * [.NET Standard 1.4](https://github.com/dotnet/standard/blob/master/docs/versions.md)
   * .NET Core 1.0
   * .NET 4.6.1

+###### Who should use this?

+Anyone who needs to store data and wants to edit it easily with any text editor.

 ##### Example project